hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 We import the `ActivatedRoute` class and inject it into our component.
 The parameters are wrapped in an Observable that will push the current route parameter value whenever the parameter is updated.
 We subscribe for any changes.
-When a new value is recieved we set the value to a property on our template.
+When a new value is received we set the value to a property on our template.
 We could just as easily taken this value as an ID to retrieve some data from a API.
 We capture the subscription in a property so when the component is destroyed we unsubscribe preventing any memory leaks.